 The release date for The Glory of Team Rocket is set for April 18th, 2025 in Japan.
 As with several recent sets, from Pokémon Scarlet & Violet: 151 onwards, The Glory of Team Rocket features plenty of nostalgic callbacks to prior Pokémon TCG sets, such as Team Rocket (released in Japan in 1997 and in English in 2000) and EX Team Rocket Returns, which was released way back in 2004.

 It also seems that every Pokémon in this set is a Team Rocket’s Owner’s Pokémon, which sets it aside even from the Owner’s Pokémon-heavy Battle Partners and Heat Wave Arena.
-Though both of those sets featured Owner’s Pokémon, they also each featured non-Owner’s Pokémon too; so far, that doesn’t seem to be what we’re going to get with The Glory of Team Rocket, which is pretty exciting!
+Though both of those sets featured Owner’s Pokémon, they also each featured non-Owner’s Pokémon too; though that’s also the case with The Glory of Team Rocket, it’s absolutely stuffed with Pokémon owned by the nefarious organization!

 The majority of the cards in The Glory of Team Rocket will make their way to the West in the Destined Rivals Pokémon TCG set, which is due to be released on May 30th, 2025.